yachty66/pantheon/Notes.md

     - [ ] fix any errors in the html which is getting displayed
 - [x] add them to pantheon
 - [x] add google analytics
-- [ ] make pins for the data in the database
+- [ ] load the events from the database
-- [ ] make a popup for the event name and address linking url and the name of the venue
+- [ ] display the events as pins inside the map
+    - on click of pin should be name of event, link and address
+- [ ] database needs to pull events every day
+    - every time new events are getting released i need to activate the scraper - this will be likely be every day at 6am, - i just need to figure out at which time in the day events are getting displayed again and in this moment i need to run the scraper
+- [ ] show current location
 - [ ] make it possible to use navigation to this point inside the map
-- [ ] share on twitter

 ## next steps